TheOdinProject/curriculum/git/foundations_git/commit_messages.md

 #### Tips and things to remember

-- Using VSCode as your text editor (you should have set this up in the Git Basics section) will allow you to easily make multi-line commit messages, easily see the character length of each line, and will allow you to use [VSCode spell check extensions](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) to make sure your spelling is correct
+- Using VSCode as your text editor (you should have set this up in the Git Basics section) will allow you to easily make multi-line commit messages, easily see the character length of each line, and will allow you to use [VSCode spell check extensions](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) to make sure your spelling is correct.
 - Use an active voice: "Fix card generator".
 - Avoid using vague commit messages such as "saved" or "updated".
 - Commit early and often!